Call us!

 A very low price with a poor diagnosis is usually expensive later.
 Always compare total value + payment options, not just the initial ticket.

-Ask if they can give you more time in consultation, step-by-step explanations, and the option of sedation when necessary.
+Ask if they can give you more consultation time, step-by-step explanations and the option of sedation when necessary.

 At least: complete medical history, exploration, X-ray or tomography if the case warrants it, explanation of options, and a phased plan (not just “a budget”).

-No. A clinic can be perceived as “expensive” if it only communicates the price and not the value: technology, multidisciplinary team, fewer retreatments, and financing.
+No. A clinic can be perceived as “expensive” if it only communicates price and not value: technology, multidisciplinary team, fewer retreatments and financing.

-The ideal is a premium but achievable model.
+The ideal is a premium but attainable model.

-Check if it has pediatric dentistry, a friendly space for children, prevention programs, and flexible hours.
+Check for pediatric dentistry, child-friendly space, prevention programs and flexible hours.

-Reviews should mention positive experiences from families, not just adults with aesthetic treatments.
+Reviews should mention positive experiences of families, not just adults with cosmetic treatments.

-A lot, especially if you need implants, full-mouth rehabilitation, or a smile design.
-Coordination between specialties in one place reduces errors, time, and stress.
+A lot, especially if you need implants, complete rehabilitation, or smile design.
+Coordination between specialties in the same place reduces errors, times, and stress.

 It must have information in Spanish and English, explain treatment times, offer basic logistical help (hotel recommendation, transfers), and show reviews from international patients.